SamDecrock/node-http-ntlm/README.md

 Node.js module to authenticate using HTTP NTLM

-Ported to JavaScript from python-ntlm: https://code.google.com/p/python-ntlm/
+Ported to JavaScript from python-ntlm: https://code.google.com/p/python-ntlm/ (currently one of the hardest things I did, but I like the result)

 __How to use__